xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 # Allocation on the stack

 The stack is, by its nature, data locality friendly: whenever we call a method and push method arguments, or work on some local variables, all these datas will most likely be stored in a memory location (not only registers, starting from the Program Counter return address to the callee).
-Also the memory is growing/shrinking along the life of entering/exiting methods into a continous block of memory, so it is most of the time already in a cache line of the Lx caches.
-Nowadays, processors are also quite well equipped at prefetching main memory to cache lines when there is a predictible memory access pattern.
+Also the memory is growing/shrinking along the life of entering/exiting methods into a continuous block of memory, so it is most of the time already in a cache line of the Lx caches.
+Nowadays, processors are also quite well equipped at prefetching main memory to cache lines when there is a predictable memory access pattern.

 In .NET, there are many cases where this would help a lot.
 Typically for example, with Linq, which is an API that I usually forbid for any critical runtime, mainly because whenever you need to perform this simple match on a list: